paulkarpenko/us-code-ui/uscode/title-48-territories-and-insular-possessions/chapter-017-northern-mariana-islands.md

 Public Law 95–134, referred to in subsec. (b)(1), is Pub.
 L. 95–134, Oct.
 15, 1977, 91 Stat.
 1159, as amended, popularly known as the Omnibus Territories Act of 1977.
 For complete classification of this Act to the Code, see Tables.

 Public Law 94–241, referred to in subsecs. (b)(1), (2) and (d)(1), (2), is Pub.
 L. 94–241, Mar.
 24, 1976, 90 Stat.
-263, as amended, which is classified generally to subchapter I (§ 1801 et seq.) of this chapter.
+263, which is classified generally to subchapter I (§ 1801 et seq.) of this chapter.
 For complete classification of this Act to the Code, see Tables.

 The Covenant To Establish a Commonwealth of the Northern Mariana Islands in Political Union With the United States of America, referred to in subsecs. (b)(2), (3) and (d), is contained in section 1 of Pub.
 L. 94–241, set out as a note under [section 1801 of this title](./chapter-017-northern-mariana-islands.md#section-1801).